1869 Princeton vs. Rutgers football game: Gameplay

-A Rutgers player named Madison M. Ball, a wounded veteran of the American Civil War, used his quickness and kicking the ball with the heel of his foot to again take the lead in the contest.
+A Rutgers player named Madison Monroe Ball, a wounded veteran of the American Civil War, used his quickness and kicking the ball with the heel of his foot to again take the lead in the contest.
 Whenever the ball entered Rutgers territory, Ball would get in front of it and use a heel-kick to prevent Princeton from scoring.
 Ball was able to successfully use that technique to set up Dixon to score another goal which gave Rutgers a 4–2 lead.
-Rutgers then allowed Princeton to score a goal as one of their players, whose identity is not known, had kicked a ball towards their own goal.
+Rutgers then allowed Princeton to score a goal as one of their players, whose identity is not known, had kicked a ball toward their own goal.
 It was blocked by a Rutgers player, but Princeton soon was able to take advantage to cut the lead down to 4–3.
 The Tigers scored on their next possession when they used a flying wedge play of their own led by Big Mike to march down the field to score to tie the game again at 4.

-Rutgers captain John W. Leggett had a strategy for his team at this point.
+Rutgers captain William J. Leggett had a strategy for his team at this point.
 He suggested that the Rutgers team keep the ball low on the ground to counter the much taller players on Princeton.
 This strategy appeared to work as Rutgers easily scored the final two goals of the contest to win the first intercollegiate football game played 6 games to 4.